 We can do so much more together and we urgently need more funding to help women survivors of war.
-There are more than 3,000 women currently waiting to enrol in our year-long training programme.

-Sponsor a woman through our year-long training programme.
-Your monthly donation of £22 could help her learn the skills to support her family and transform her life.
+Sponsor a woman through our year-long training program.
+Your monthly donation of \$35 could help her learn the skills to support her family and transform her life.

-womenforwomen.org.uk/sponsor
+give.womenforwomen.org/sponsorship